 - Think through medication administration.
 Washing down pills with thickened liquid can be difficult.
 Seek advice from the prescribing doctor and/or pharmacist to see if meds can be crushed and combined with applesauce or pudding to help them go down easier.

-Endeavor’s in home senior care in Phoenix and the nearby areas includes planning and preparing healthy meals and thickened beverages for a loved one with dysphagia, and we will even pick up all the ingredients, too!
+Endeavor, a Phoenix senior in home care provider for the surrounding areas, can help with planning and preparing healthy meals and thickened beverages for a loved one with dysphagia, and we will even pick up all the ingredients, too!
 Reach out to us online or at (480) 498-2324 to schedule a complimentary consultation today.